ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 - Feature: Storage Plugin - Use state classes as keys [#1380](https://github.com/ngxs/store/pull/1380)

 Currently, if you want a specific part of the state of the application to be stored then you have to provide the `path` of the state to the storage plugin.
-Now we have added the ability to provide the state class instead of the path.
+Now we have added the ability to provide the state class or a state token instead of the path.
 As an example, given the following state:

 ```ts
 @State<Novel[]>({